san8149/html_css_practice-2021/README.md

-#2021-July_restart with html, css. simple practice for front-end.
+#2021-July, restart with html, css. simple practice for front-end.